What can go into the fish bins?

 Any organic marine waste can go into the fish bins.
 This includes (but is not limited to) offal from any fish, abalone, sea urchins, oysters, mussels, seaweed and other marine creatures.
 You can also discard your left over bait.
 But remember, choose the right bin and PLEASE REMOVE FROM THE PLASTIC BAG FIRST!!
 (Council has provided yellow recycling and red landfill bins at the boat ramps to help you).

 Can I put plastic into the fish bins?

 The simple answer is NO. Strictly no plastic or general waste in the fish marine waste bins please!
 We have to decontaminate the fish bins by hand so please choose the right bin for your marine waste.
 Council has provided red and yellow bins at the fishing boat ramps for your general waste and recycling to make it easy to ‘choose the right bin’.

 No, please put your recycling in the yellow recycling bin provided.
 Nothing apart from organic marine waste should go into the blue fish bins.

 How is the fish composted?

-We mix the marine waste with local pine bark, then hot composted and aged until the waste is broken down.
-The organic compost is then tested to meet EPA regulations and Australian standards, then is bagged or delivered in bulk for people to use on their gardens.*
+We mix the marine waste with local pine bark mulch, then composted using an innovative marine waste composting approach which has been developed by Ocean2earth.
+The compost is then tested to meet EPA regulations and bagged for our customers.